DasKeifer/PTCG_Randomizer/README.md

 # The Pokemon Trading Card Game Randomizer
-A randomizer in the works for the pokemon trading card game.
+A randomizer in the works for the GBC Pokemon Trading Card Game.
 No official release yet as I'm still setting up infrastructure to support all the planned features to make things go smoother in the future.

 ## Backstory
 I recently got into randomizers for Pokemon mainline games.
 I've always loved the PTCG on GBC so I looked for a randomizer for it but didn't find any with a  wide breadth of options so I decided to tackle the challenge myself.